Community-Partnered Research & Advocacy for Child Health Equity

-Every child in our region is healthy, thriving, and achieving their academic goals.
+We are an alliance of citizen scientists, community advocates, practitioners, and researchers working to ensure that every child in our region is healthy, thriving, and achieving their academic goals.

-We developed a community vision for thriving with people across many fields and county neighborhoods.
-Child thriving includes: Fun and Happiness, Safety, Vibrant Communities, Healthy Environments, Strong Minds and Bodies, Identity and Self-Worth, Caring Families and Relationships, and Racial Justice, Equity, and Inclusion.
+Fun and Happiness, Safety, Vibrant Communities, Healthy Environments, Strong Minds and Bodies, Identity and Self-Worth, Caring Families and Relationships, and Racial Justice, Equity, and Inclusion.